j-jwolf/graph-miner/README.md

 ### 1. Instructions
 **RUN LAUNCHER.PY, NOTHING ELSE**

-**DEPENDENCIES CAN ONLY BE PIP**
-Make sure you do not install a virtual environment. launcher.py will install the venv and the dependencies.
+Make sure you do not install a virtual environment. launcher.py will install the venv and the dependencies: **DEPENDENCIES CAN ONLY BE PIP**

 ### 2. Directory Contents